Robin -- my newest foster dog. He's 8 months old and just about perfect.

 The St. Louis Senior Dog Project is a not-for-profit dog rescue organization specializing in older dogs but taking in and finding homes for dogs of all ages...even puppies.
-Meet and adopt your new best from 11 to 3 Saturday, April 26 and noon to 3 Sunday, April 27, at the Kirkwood Petco at 1124 S. Kirkwood Rd, and 11 to 2 Saturday, April 26, in Treats Unleashed at 8861-B Ladue Rd in Ladue Crossing Shopping CEnter.
-To see which dogs will be where, go Here.
+Meet your new best friend 11 to 3 Saturday, August 15 at the Kirkwood Petco or 10 to 2 at the Chesterfield Mall adoption event.
+To see which dogs will be there plus other available dogs, go Here.

 St. Louis Senior Dog Project